 While we have already covered the GST registration process and management process in our previous articles, let us look at the payment process under GST.

 Payment of GST liabilities

-A taxpayer registered on the GSTN portal can pay his/her tax liabilities as follows:
+A taxpayer registered on the GSTN portal can pay his/her GST liabilities by using credit available in its electronic ledgers as follows: